Why Use Factory-Certified Technicians For Appliance Repair

 Any of these options can make your stove the centerpiece of your gourmet kitchen as long as you want to pay the higher price for these features.
 What is also important is that you entrust their repair to a qualified appliance repair service.
 Working with these features and many other conveniences offered on modern ranges requires special expertise.

 In the Houston area, whether you need warranty service or are seeking to repair an out-of-warranty range, Houston Appliance Repair offers the skills and experience you need for high-end models of brands such as JenAir, ASKO, Admiral, Amana, Bosch, Dacor, Estate, Frigidaire, GE, Hotpoint, Jenn, Kenmore, Kitchen Aid, LG, Magic Chef, Maytag, Roper, Sears, SubZero, Tappan, Thermador, Whirlpool, White Westinghouse, and Wolf.
-With over 25 years of experience repairing state-of-the-art appliances, Houston Appliance Repair offers same-day service, free estimates, and reasonable prices.
+With over 25 years of experience repairing state-of-the-art appliances, Houston Appliance Repair offers same-day service, free estimates with repair, and reasonable prices.

 For service, just call (713) 574-9799 to set up a convenient service appointment.